 App icon badges are a commonly used feature on many mobile devices.
-The badges appear as small dots over the logo of an app on a user’s home screen, and can be designed in a wide range of eye-catching colours.
+The badges appear as small dots over the logo of an app on a user’s home screen and can be designed in a wide range of eye-catching colors.

 What is an App Icon Badge?